bevuta/pepa/doc/installation.md

 The result is in `target/uberjar/pepa-<version>-standalone.jar`.
-It contains everything necessary to run Pepa, and you can copy it whereever you will.
-Just make sure to copy the configuration file to the same folder.
+It contains everything necessary to run Pepa, and you can copy it whereever you will

+### Configuration

+Create a file called `config.clj` by copying the sample config:

+    cp resources/config.sample.clj config.clj

+Adapt the configuration file to your needs.
+One necessary change is to add the correct database host (by replacing the `<dbhost>` placeholder).

+Other interesting config options include the port the application should listen on (default `4035`) and if you want to enable various features like the `LPD` print server or the SMTP server.

 ### Running the JAR